Skin Blisters (Vesiculopustular Dermatoses) in Dogs

 These are the two types of vesiculopustular dermatoses.

-The presence of pustules or vesicles can help the veterinarian identify your dog’s disease, although some dogs may have a combination of both types.
+The presence of pustules or vesicles can help your vet identify your dog’s disease, but some dogs may have a combination of both types.

 Causes of Skin Blisters (Vesiculopustular Dermatoses) in Dogs

-These are some of the diseases that cause vesiculopustular dermatoses in dogs, as well breeds with a higher rate of incidence.
+These are some of the diseases that cause vesiculopustular dermatoses in dogs, as well as the breeds with a higher rate of incidence.

 Pyoderma